Pixilie/Traffic_Lights/README.md

 We will soon clean the whole code to make it respect snake-case and every other convention.
 Furthermore we will make a in game level creator or just a tutorial to explain how to do it.

 ## Credits
 Game based on [Traffix](https://store.steampowered.com/app/1102580/Traffix/), there was no intention to copy or to compete with the real game, it's just a school project.
 I don't think we will continue to develop the game.

+Here are the sources for the different sounds used in the game in order to respect the royalty-free licenses.
+- For the musics:
+> Shine par Onycs
+> Gaia par Nova Noma
+> K For Kool par Kuromaru
+- For the sounds effects:
+> Sound Effect from Pixabay